 - bring a weapon or firearm into the test center

-- bring food, drink or tobacco into the testing room
+- bring food, drink, electronic cigarettes, or tobacco into the testing room

 - leave the test center vicinity during the test session or during breaks